jaspervdv/IFC_BuildingEnvExtractor/README.md

 * "IFC" "Ignore proxy" is an int/bool (either 0 or 1) to tell the tool to use IfcBuildingElementProxy as a space dividing object class.
 0 = no, 1 = yes.
 Default value: yes
 * "IFC" "Div objects" is an array including the additional space dividing objects (the Ifc types).
 Default value = empty
 * "JSON" "Footprint elevation" is a double that will be the level at which a horizontal section will be taken of the building.
 This section is used to create the footprint from.
 Default value = 0.
+* "JSON" "Horizontal section offset" is an double that dictates how much the footprint and storey sections should be offset from the found/submitted elevation.
+Default value = 1.2.
 * "JSON" "Generate footprint" is an int/bool (either 0 or 1) to enable the footprint export for LoD0.2.
 If off the roof outline will be placed at footprint level
 * "JSON" "Generate interior" is an int/bool (either 0 or 1) to enable interior shapes to be stored to the exported file.
 * "JSON" "Generate roof outline" is an int/bool (either 0 or 1) to enable the roof outline export for LoD0.2
 * "JSON" "Georeference" is an int/bool (either 0 or 1) to enable the Georeferencing.
 Default value: true.
+* "JSON" "Merge semantic objects" is an int/bool (either 0 or 1) to enable semantic objects to be merged if they have identical attributes.
+Default value : true
 * "Output report" is an int/bool (either 0 or 1) to set the tool to output a report file or not.
 0 = no, 1 = yes.
 Default value = true.
 * "Threads" is an int to set the maximum allowed threads to be used.
 Default value = hardware_concurrency according to std::threads.